dxc-technology/about-devops-dojo/index.md

 ## What is the Online DevOps Dojo?

-The <a href="{{ site.url }}/modules">Online DevOps Dojo</a> is a novel set of hands on training modules which cover both cultural and technical aspects of DevOps.
+The <a href="{{ site.url }}/modules">Online DevOps Dojo</a> is a novel set of hands on learning modules which cover both cultural and technical aspects of DevOps.

 The modules are hosted on [GitHub](https://github.com/dxc-technology/online-devops-dojo) and executed from the [Katacoda](https://www.katacoda.com/) platform.
 They can be run from your browser without any download or configuration.

 Informed by research on how people learn, the DevOps Dojo curriculum incorporates storytelling and emphasizes learning by doing to help improve learner engagement thus achieve desired learning outcomes.

 As humans, we love stories we have been sharing them since time immemorial.
-The <a href="{{ site.url }}/modules">Online DevOps Dojo</a> takes an innovative, role-based story telling approach to enable hands-on training at scale.
+The <a href="{{ site.url }}/modules">Online DevOps Dojo</a> takes an innovative, role-based story telling approach to enable hands-on learning at scale.

 The <a href="{{ site.url }}/modules">Online DevOps Dojo</a> modules are set in the **Pet Clinic** multi-verse.